determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 where one must again modify the `HF_AUTH_TOKEN=YOUR_HF_AUTH_TOKEN_HERE` line in `generate_grid.yaml` as previously.

-The provided configuration will perform multi-GPU generation, scanning across multiple prompts and settings of the `guidance_scale` parameter, logging all images to Tensorboard for easy retrieval and organization.
+`generate_grid.yaml` can either load in trained checkpoints by `uuid` or from local files.
+The provided config will load in the highly-trained demo `<det-logo-demo>` concept saved in `learned_embeddings_dict_demo.pt` by default.
+The configuration performs multi-GPU generation, scanning across multiple prompts and settings of the `guidance_scale` parameter, logging all images to Tensorboard for easy retrieval and organization.

 #### Sample Results